New Mexico official takes aim at oil, gas bond requirements

 For pipelines on trust land, the study estimated average financial assurance is about $51 per mile, while the average decommissioning and surface reclamation cost is likely to top $211,000 per mile.

-Land Commissioner Stephanie Garcia Richard called the gaps in financial assurance “staggering,” and said the state needs to ensure companies are adequately bonded so the costs of plugging wells, remediating spills and contamination, and reseeding disturbed areas will be covered.
+Land Commissioner Stephanie Garcia Richard called the gaps in financial assurance staggering.
+She said the state needs to ensure companies are adequately bonded so the costs of plugging wells, remediating spills and contamination, and reseeding disturbed areas will be covered.

 “No one can afford these obligations if they have gone bankrupt.
 That is why we need companies to be adequately bonded on the front end,” she said.